StarsThu2016/tractor_private/README.md

 * First player plays QQQA, the follower with 99AA has to play both pairs, instead of just one.
 This is because both "99" and "AA" belong to the "must-play" set and the player cannot replace one of them by two singles.

 ## Introduction
 Multiplayer online tractor game.
-Try it at https://orange-tractor.herokuapp.com/.
+Try it at https://util.in:8096 or https://orange-tractor.herokuapp.com/.

 ![Screenshot](screenshot.png)